Availity/availity-react/docusaurus/docs/components/hooks/use-timeout.md

 ---
 title: useTimeout
-summary: Hook that returns true after the given amount of time in milliseconds.
 ---

+Hook that returns true after the given amount of time in milliseconds.

-## Example
+### Example

 ```jsx
 import React, { useState } from 'react';